PumpMagic/Swift-SDK/README.md

 # Knurld Swift SDK
-The Knurld Swift SDK wraps the Knurld web API to simplify integration of Knurld's voice verification services into your iOS applications.
+The Knurld Swift SDK wraps the Knurld web API to simplify integration of Knurld's voice verification services with your iOS applications.

-For information on Knurld, please visit us at [https://www.knurld.io](https://www.knurld.io/).
+To learn more about Knurld, please visit us at [https://www.knurld.io](https://www.knurld.io/).

+## Communication
+If you encounter any issues using this SDK, please reach out to our development team at developer@knurld.com.

 ## Requirements
 * iOS 8.0+

-## Communication
-If you encounter any issues using this SDK, please reach out to the Knurld development team at developer@knurld.com.

 ## Installation
 ### Carthage